kim-carter/mesap/RUN.md

-# This is the gitlabs homepage for the MEdical Sequence Analysis Pipeline for Transcriptomes (otherwise known as MESAP_T) docker image
+# RUN instructions for the MEdical Sequence Analysis Pipeline (MESAP) for RNA-Seq analysis
+The MESAP package has been developed for NGS transcriptome sequencing (RNA-seq) projects with the purpose providing an easy to use, reproducible and robust set of standardised methods (and reference files) for analysing this type of data.
+More background details are available in [README.md](README.md).

+### Reference MESAP version 3.0

 # BUILD
 # docker build -t mesap_dev_2.2 .